Surname Entry

 What does Vogel mean?

-It means bird and could begin as a nickname, house name, or local byname.
+It means bird.
+As a surname it could begin as a nickname, house name, sign name, occupational byname, or local descriptive label.

 Are Vogel and Fogel the same surname?

-They can be related spellings in some records, but family records should confirm the spelling history of a specific line.
+They can be related spellings in some records, especially after migration or in Yiddish/German-language contexts, but family records should confirm the spelling history of a specific line.

 References